-The UK Coast Guide website has extensive details of the UK seaside and coastal area; its resorts, beaches, hotels, guest houses and cottages.
+The UK Coast Guide website has extensive details of the British (UK) seaside and coastal area; its resorts, beaches, hotels, guest houses and cottages.
 Here you will discover stunning beaches, hidden coves, spectacular cliff tops and vibrant resorts - all within the islands of Great Britain.
-You will also be able to find hotels, guest houses, cottages and tourist attractions on the listings pages.
-So whether you are planning a short break or your annual holiday at the coast we should have the information you need.
-This site is organised on a regional basis with full details of all of the seaside resorts within that region.
+You will also be able to find hotels, guest houses, cottages and tourist attractions to visit on the listings pages.
+So whether you are planning a short holiday break, your annual holiday or a day visit to the coast, ukcoastguide has the information you need.
+This site is organised on a regional basis with full details of all of the seaside resorts within each region.
 For more details of the contents of ukcoastguide - see the travel guide below.
 Bon voyage!

 The UK's coastline is long in comparison to the UK's area and to the coasts of some other, similar sized countries; - the length of the UK coastline is around 12,500kms or 7,760 miles*.
 We estimate (piece of string!) that it is about 5000 miles around the coast of mainland Britain - excluding all islands.